lzulauf/qiemem_stages/stages/README.md

 These segments can be very handy to control the range of LFOs and random segments.
 Turning on quantization with these segments can also be quite handy.
-Feeding in an LFO gives you arpeggios with controllable range.
+Feeding in an LFO gives you arpeggios with a controllable range.
-Feeding in a TM segment gives a generative melodies.
+Feeding in a TM segment gives a generative melody.

 ##### Single, gated, looping hold (red) segments have probability control

 The pot on single, gated, looping hold segments now controls their probability of firing.
 Previously, the pot did not do anything.
 Fully CW will cause it to always fire (the original behavior) and fully CCW will cause it to never fire.
+Note that this feature was added into the official firmware in v1.2.

 ### Slower free-running LFOs